glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 \end{pmatrix}.
 {% endkatex %}

-A general solution of the transition matrix eigenvalues and eigenvectors has been obtained.
+Sufficient information about the eigenvalues and eigenvectors has obtained to prove some very general results for Markov Chains.
 The following section will work through the equilibrium limit using the using these results to construct a diagonalized representation of the matrix.

 ### Diagonalization of Transition Matrix